gluster/gluster-kubernetes/ansible/README.md

 ### inventory.ini

 Copy and modify the sample inventory file `inventory.ini.sample`.
 This file will be referenced when running the ansible playbooks.
-The command examples expect the file to be in the ansible/ directory.
+The command examples expect the file to be in the `ansible/` directory.

+If you have multiple master nodes, choose one of them to be in the `kube-control` ansible group.
+This will be the node used to interact with the kube-apiserver.

 ### topology.json

 See the [Setup Guide](../docs/setup-guide.md#1-create-a-topology-file) for more information on the topology file.
-The `topology.json` file should still be placed in the root project's deploy directory.
+The `topology.json` file should still be placed in the root project's `deploy/` directory.

 ## Deploy Playbook